shouryaeaga/BIO-2013-solutions/question_1/README.md

-# Solution for BRITISH INFORMATICS OLYMPIAD 2013 Question 1
+# Solution for BRITISH INFORMATICS OLYMPIAD 2013

+## Question 1
-This solution gets 25/25 marks
+This solution gets 25/25 marks.